Alex (footballer, born 1977): Fenerbahçe

-Alex was then sold by Cruzeiro in 2004 for 5 million euro to Fenerbahçe.
-He became Fenerbahçe captain after the team's captain Ümit Özat's transfer to Köln and vice-captains Tuncay's transfer to Middlesbrough and Rüştü Reçber's transfer to rival Beşiktaş.
+Alex was then sold by Cruzeiro in 2004 for €5 million to Fenerbahçe.
+He became Fenerbahçe captain after the team's captain Ümit Özat's transfer to 1.
+FC Köln and vice-captains Tuncay's transfer to Middlesbrough and Rüştü Reçber's transfer to rival Beşiktaş.
 Alex scored his 100th goal in the Süper Lig for Fenerbahçe on 13 November 2010 against Gaziantepspor when they lost 2–1.
 At 33 years of age Alex scored a hat-trick against Bucaspor in the first 35 minutes of the game.
 Fenerbahçe won the match 5–2.
-His first goal in this game wa Fenerbahçe's 3000th goal in the Süper Lig, so his kit and shoes used in the Bucaspor match are now shown in the club's museum.
+His first goal in this game was Fenerbahçe's 3000th goal in the Süper Lig, so his kit and shoes used in the Bucaspor match are now shown in the club's museum.
 On 9 February 2011, he signed another two-year contract with Fenerbahçe.

 On 15 May 2011, he scored five goals, including three penalties and a free-kick, in a 6-0 win against Ankaragücü.

 After Fenerbahçe's league title for the year 2010–11, Alex won the golden boot award with 28 goals for the season, nine more than second place Burak Yılmaz.
 He made his 900th career appearance on 12 September 2011 in the opening match of the Super Lig season, a 1-0 victory against Orduspor.
 In the 2012 Turkish Cup final on 16 May 2012 against Bursaspor, Alex netted Fenerbahçe's fourth and final goal of a 4–0 victory and was named the game's "Man of the Match".